pganalyze/pg_query/README.md

 Second, table rewriting is a bit more nuanced than this example.
 While this will rewrite the table names, it will not correctly handle all CTEs, or rewrite columns with explicit table names.

-## Differences from Upstream PostgreSQL

-This gem is based on [libpg_query](https://github.com/pganalyze/libpg_query), which uses the latest stable PostgreSQL version, but with a patch applied to support parsing normalized queries containing `?` replacement characters.

 ## Supported Ruby Versions

 Currently tested and officially supported Ruby versions: